migcubemighull/heuristics/README.md

 The Algorithm presents the pseudocode of MigHull heuristic for selecting the candidate process for migration.

 ![MigHull Algorithm](https://raw.githubusercontent.com/migcubemighull/heuristics/master/algo_MigHull1.png)

+The Algorithm 2 is the "distance" equation used in the Algorithm 3 below.

 ![MigHull Algorithm](https://raw.githubusercontent.com/migcubemighull/heuristics/master/algo_MigHull2.png)

 # How to Use